computing-in-the-liberal-arts/SIGCSE2025-Affiliated-Event/docs/curricula/WhitmanCollege.md

 5. Development of a curriculum transition plan along with formal course and program proposals.

-Our resulting curriculum includes substantial changes, including reducing the number of directly required courses from 10 to 7, encouraging students to venture more deeply into a core area of computer science (systems, theory, or design), and offering new 100-level courses in discrete mathematics and computer systems.
+Our resulting curriculum includes substantial changes, including reducing the number of directly required courses from 10 to 7, encouraging students to venture more deeply into a core area of computer science (systems, theory, or design), and offering new 100-level courses in discrete mathematics and computer systems & society.

 At time of writing, our proposals are moving through institutional approval processes.
 We still need to document our further reflections on our use of the Curricular Practices Workbook and